LairdCP/BLE_Gateway_Firmware/docs/readme_ltem_aws.md

 These thresholds are designed to provide approximately equal discharge time between thresholds 4-3 and 3-2.
 Below threshold 2, the amount of time left before the battery discharges completely, drops off quickly.
 This behavior can vary depending on conditions and battery health.

 This view displays the battery information.
 Note the MG100 does not allow for measuring the voltage of the external power supply like the Pinnacle 100 DVK.
 That is why power supply voltage is always shown as -1 for MG100 devices.

-WARNING: This product contains a Li-ion battery.
-There is a risk of fire and burns if the battery pack is handled improperly.
-Do not attempt to open or service the battery pack.
-Do not disassemble, crush, puncture, short external contacts or circuits, dispose of in fire or water, or expose a battery pack to temperatures higher than 60°C (140°F).
-The Sentrius MG100 gateway was designed to use the supplied battery pack only.
-Contact Laird Connectivity Technical support if a replacement is required.

 ![Power settings](images/mg100_power_settings.png)
 _Power settings_